 Last, but not least, adjunctification hurts full-time faculty.
 The workload of full-time faculty is increasing.
 The burden of committee work and shared governance falls on full-time faculty more and more heavily.
 Fewer full-time faculty means fewer workers to perform tenure review and the ever-increasing task of adjunct evaluation, fewer to perform accreditation preparation, or program review.
 And I heard that deans are requiring greater participation on committees.
 Obviously.
 Faculty everywhere lack time to engage important issues and are pushed to work well over the hours for which they are paid.
 Here we have an example of the application of efficiency: get the most labor out of the fewest laborers.
 Of course, in many cases, adjuncts contribute a lot.
 Without adjunct contributions in the English department here, I don’t see how the work would get done.
 Unpaid contributions of labor, performed out of a sense of professional dedication…

 Academic freedom also is threatened by adjunctification.
 The academic freedom of professors to teach what and how their expertise directs them is challenged.
 Adjuncts have no power to resist.
 As “at will” employees who don’t need to be fired, just not rehired next semester, they are not in a position to resist corporate reform.
 The ranks of full-time professors are getting thin; their collective power is decreasing all the time, and being replaced by adjuncts’ powerlessness.
 Full-time faculty are so busy, they do not have time to engage fully in shared governance.
 Part of the trend in higher education includes less hared governance, more administrative decisions.
-According to Larry Gerber of Auburn U. and AAUP: “Shared governance is eroding due to the rise of adjunct faculty employment and an increasingly corporate style of management – both of which threaten the entire U.S. system.”
+According to Larry Gerber of Auburn University and the AAUP: “Shared governance is eroding due to the rise of adjunct faculty employment and an increasingly corporate style of management – both of which threaten the entire U.S. system.”

-Providing adjuncts with equal pay for equal work, as is evidenced by the privatizing ACCJC’s attack of City College of San Francisco, whose AFT local 2121 negotiated 85% parity pay for their adjuncts, pisses off the corporatizers because it empowers the workforce, removing them from the status of precarity.
+Providing adjuncts with equal pay for equal work, as is evidenced by the privatizing ACCJC’s attack of City College of San Francisco, whose AFT local 2121 negotiated 85% parity pay for their adjuncts, pisses off the corporatizers because it empowers the workforce, relieving them somewhat from the status of precarity.
 However, equal pay is a stopgap measure, needed to empower resistance, but only the first step to reversing adjunctification, which is what we need if we are to save the future of higher education.